Chapter 1:

 Below, Kaito knelt beside a terrified civilian.
 A translucent dome flared from his palm, sealing out corruption.

 Ayame was motion itself — long black hair sweeping through arcs of energy, ribbons of light weaving destruction into harmony.
-For a moment, her gaze met Akihiro’s.
-A heartbeat — but enough to betray what her stoic posture hid: fear.
+Her gaze met Akihiro’s for a heartbeat, betraying what her stoic posture hid: fear.
 And faith.

 Then Daichi struck — a living thunderclap.
 The ground shook.
 Asphalt fractured.
 Every demon within fifty feet disintegrated into smoke.